Honoring Tradition: Lakewood Students Connect with Cavalry Heritage

 For Daeshon and his classmates, the visit from the 1st Cavalry Horse Detachment was more than just an educational experience—it was a chance to witness history in motion, embodied by the rhythmic steps of the horses that once carried soldiers into battle and now carry forward their legacy.

-Lakewood Elementary School student Daeshon Holley, 9, looks over quarter and thoroughbred horses belonging to Fort Hood's 1st Calvary Horse Detachment during the school's 19th annual "Old Glory Day U.S.A.," Friday, May 12, 2006, in Belton, Texas.
-(AP Photo/Temple Daily Telegram, Andrew Nenque)
+Lakewood Elementary student Daeshon Holley, 9, meets a Fort Hood cavalry horse during the school’s 19th annual “Old Glory Day U.S.A.” celebration in Belton, Texas.